National Science Foundation Research Traineeship (NRT) Program NSF Wide Programs

-|Laura Regassaemail@example.com||(703) 292-2343|
+|Laura B. Regassafirstname.lastname@example.org||(703) 292-2343|

 Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 17-1), is effective for proposals submitted, or due, on or after January 30, 2017.
-Please be advised that, depending on the specified due date, the guidelines contained in NSF 17-1 may apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 19-1), is effective for proposals submitted, or due, on or after February 25, 2019.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 19-1 may apply to proposals submitted in response to this funding opportunity.

 This program provides educational opportunities for Graduate Students.
 This program provides indirect funding for students at this level or focuses on educational developments for this group such as curricula development, training or retention.
 To inquire about possible funding opportunities not directly from NSF, please look at the active awards for this program.